HolyBlackCat/cpp-tutorials/language/02_basic/19_functions.md

 And this isn't just because `x` is declared lower in the source code.
 If you reorder those two functions, you'll get the same error (in addition to the error about `foo()` not being declared yet, how to work around this is explained later).

-In general, what variable is visible where is fixed at compile-time, it doesn't depend on what happens at runtime (what functions do or don't get called).
+In general, what variable is visible where is fixed at compile-time, it doesn't depend on what happens at runtime (what functions do or don't get called, and from where).

 ## Global variables